karlan/AGN_templates/README.md

 You may also combine any one of the three intrinsic AGN templates with the template for the polar dust emission to get an estimation.

 (to be completed)

+### Is there a fitting code for these templates that can be used directly?

+Yes, it should be avaliable here by the end of 2019, both in IDL and python versions.
+I'm still doing some tests and cleaning the code.
+Stay tuned!

 ## Cautionary Notes
  * All the AGN and galaxy templates have been interpolated on the same